Man City news: Goals galore! Pep Guardiola's side smash 100 score target for the season with Danilo strike against Huddersfield | Goal.com

 Pep Guardiola’s side have been helped to that milestone by some extraordinary form in 2019 so far, with a seven-goal FA Cup rout of Rotherham and a nine-goal demolition of Burton Albion in the Carabao Cup helping them to leapfrog their continental rivals.

-In fact, counting the three scored in their previous Premier League victory over Wolves and their effort at the John Smith’s Stadium this weekend, they’ve now notched up 20 successful efforts in less than four games.
+In fact, counting the three scored in their previous Premier League victory over Wolves and their efforts at the John Smith’s Stadium this weekend, with Raheem Sterling and Leroy Sane both getting in on the action, they’ve now notched up 22 successful efforts in less than four games.

 To contrast, the Terriers have scored only 18 in their last 36 matches in all competitions before this encounter.